in

 (L-R): Cailee Spaeny as Rain Carradine and David Jonsson as Andy in 20th Century Studios’ ALIEN: ROMULUS.
 Photo by Murray Close. © 2024 20th Century Studios.
 All Rights Reserved.

-On the other hand, we appreciated the theme of reprogramming robots with instructions, reminiscent of 2001: A Space Odyssey.
+On the other hand, we appreciated the theme of reprogramming robots with instructions, reminiscent of HAL in 2001: A Space Odyssey.

 We also appreciated the universal theme of the outsider, particularly as it is depicted through these young characters.
-Perhaps we would have liked more about their stories and backgrounds.
+We might have wished for more depth in their stories and backgrounds, but to be fair, modern films tend to cater to the preferences of a broad audience.

 My Alien Movie Ranking